 I invite you to get in touch with me personally.
-I can recommend you techniques and practical exercises that might apply to your particular manifestations.
+I recommend techniques and practical exercises that might apply to your particular manifestations.

-Entitlement is a difficult maladaptive schema to overcome.
+Entitlement is a complex maladaptive schema to overcome.
 That’s even more so in business since some believe they may get away with such issues.
-Sometimes, they do and those who suffer in the beginning are the employees, the customers, the suppliers, the collaborators.
-Therefore, if you personally know people who might believe such limiting issues as these identified through this series, please direct them to me.
+Sometimes, they do, and those who suffer initially are the employees, the customers, the suppliers, and the collaborators.
+Therefore, if you know people who might believe such limiting issues as these identified through this series, please direct them to me.

 So, there you have it!
-Keep in mind: the most important limits you need to break through are those in your mind!
+Keep in mind: the most critical limits you need to break through are those in your mind!

 If you liked this article, I also invite you to read: